mayasharma2110/Name-the-element/README.md

 Result - The feature acted as normally and it did update based on what number/percentage of questions are correct/incorrect.

-### Other
+### Timer

-structure:

-Expected -Feature is expected to do X why the user does Y
+Expected - Expected the timer to start at 5/10 minutes 0 seconds.

-Testing - Tested the feature by doing Y
+Testing - Tested the feature by loading a 5 or 10 minute quiz.

-Result - The feature did not respond due to A,B,C
+Result - The feature did not respond as expected and started at 4 minutes 58 seconds.

-or

-Result - The feature acted as normally and it did Y

-Fix - I did Z to the code because something was missing
+Fix - I did ... add some text.

 ### Online Validation

-* I checked the website loads and responds as expected on Google Chrome, Microsoft Edge and Internet Explorer browsers.
+* I checked the website loads and responds as expected on Google Chrome, and Microsoft Edge browsers.
+I tested on Internet Explorer but the quiz did not work possibly due to the the version of Internet Explorer on my laptop being old.

 * Used chrome developer tools and [responsinator](https://www.responsinator.com/) to check responsiveness on mobile, tablet and laptop devices.
 I also checked the website on my HP 15 inch laptop, Philips 20 inch monitor and Sony smartphone.

-* Used the [w3c validator](https://validator.w3.org/) to validate my html (for all 3 pages of the website) to check for no errors or warnings.
+* Used the [w3c validator](https://validator.w3.org/) to validate my html (for both pages of the website) to check for no errors or warnings.
 * Used the [jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my style.css file to check for no errors or warnings.
 I did not validate css of the whole website as this included the imported bootstrap files.